AirshipCMS/Docs/Airmail-Public-Make-Template.md

 - updated_at [single--updated_at]

-The following field types can be rendered on a page template:
+The following field types can be rendered on an airmail public make template:

 - `text`
 - `textarea`